 - The Murder Sword – Replaces a power sword.
 S +1 AP-4, 1 Damage.
 But at the start of the game you nominate one enemy CHARACTER to be the sword’s target and whenever you hit that character, you do a mortal wound instead of the normal damage.
 That’s hilariously strong but having a sword that only works on one character and is terrible everywhere else just isn’t a great strategy.
 Theoretically it’s funny against something like knights, where it will be near-impossible for your opponent to hide their character, but on the other hand, you aren’t going to do 24 mortal wounds to it before it stomps you to death.
 C

-Faith and Fury introduced a new set of relics for every legion to access in Daemon Weapons.
+Faith and Fury introduced a new set of relics for every legion to access in Daemon Weapons, and they’ve been reprinted in the Book of Fire.
 Daemon Weapons are a set of five relics that can be taken by Characters in any Chaos Space Marines army; four are dedicated to a specific Chaos god (and keyword-locked), and the fifth is open to Chaos undivided.
 Daemon Weapons are basically Relic weapons except they have the Daemon Weapon rule, which has you roll a D6 the first time you choose a model to fight each Fight phase.
 On a 1, you take a mortal wound and can’t use the weapon in the phase.
 On a 2+ you fight as normal.
 Basically, what Abaddon has with Drach’nyen, and like with Drach’nyen, many of the Daemon Weapons have abilities that key off the roll.
 Several of these also have replacement options for Daemon Princes as well, so they aren’t just for Chaos Lords.
 Now that Tzeentch Winged Daemon Princes will cost you more, the vanilla codex crew are worth a bit more consideration.

 - Q’D’AK, The Boundless – Replaces a Power Sword/Hellforged Sword/Force Sword on a Tzeentch model.
 S User, AP -3 and D3 damage seems pretty meh compared to other relics.
 However it has the party trick of: “When resolving an attack made with this weapon, invulnerable saves cannot be made,” which can make it good for character hunting or dealing with storm shielded targets, provided you’re swinging first.
 B